ZInePi29/Heart-disease-model/README.md

 # Heart-disease-model

-In this project I try to predict whether or not a patient has heart disease or not.
+In this project I try to predict whether or not a patient has heart disease.

 I tried three different models: LogisticRegression, KNeighborsClassifier and RandomForestClassifier.